Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

       this.parties = Parties.find();
     });

-But beyond that simplicity there go two little issues we'll need to solve.
+But beyond that simplicity there are two little issues we'll need to solve.
-Each subscription means that Meteor will continue synchronize (or in Meteor terms, update reactively) particular set of data, we've just subscribed to, between server and client.
+Each subscription means that Meteor will continue synchronizing (or in Meteor terms, update reactively) the particular set of data, we've just subscribed to, between server and client.
-If PartiesList components gets desctroyed, we need to inform Meteor to stop that synchronization, otherwise we'll get a memory leak.
+If PartiesList components gets destroyed, we need to inform Meteor to stop that synchronization, otherwise we'll get a memory leak.
 It especially makes sense for single page apps, the type of apps that are most usually built with Meteor.

 The second point is about informing Angular 2 to perform UI refresh when new data arrive.